TarikEren/blender-synthetic-data-generation/README.md

 - `--num-images`        : Number of images to generate (default: 10)
 - `--visualise`         : Visualise the bounding boxes (default: False)
 - `--starting-filename` : Starting filename of the images and labels.
 In the format of `image_xxxx`.
 The program increments the index count by one after each image.
 Useful if you want to append new images to your already existing dataset. (default: None)
+- `--split`             : Whether a train, test, validation split should be created from the images (default: False)
+   - The ratio of the splits can be found at `config.py`.
+Default values are `0.8, 0.1, 0.1` for `train, test and val` respectively

 ### Output